 Does an eSIM work in Seychelles?

 Seychelles is an archipelago in the Indian Ocean with 115 islands, although tourism is concentrated on three: Mahé (where the capital, Victoria, is located), Praslin, and La Digue.
-An eSIM is ideal here because you don't depend on finding a local SIM as soon as you arrive tired from a long flight: you leave the plane with working internet.
-You only need an eSIM-compatible, unlocked phone; if you're unsure, check our list of eSIM-compatible phones.
+The eSIM is ideal here because you don't have to rely on finding a local SIM as soon as you arrive tired from a long flight: you leave the plane with internet already working.
+You only need an eSIM-compatible and unlocked phone; if you're unsure if yours supports it, check our guide on what a virtual eSIM is and how to know if your mobile is compatible.

 Coverage in Mahé, Praslin, and La Digue

-4G coverage is good on the three main islands, which is where you'll spend most of your trip.
+4G coverage is good on the three main islands, where you'll spend most of your trip.
 In Mahé, the signal is stable in Victoria, the airport, northern beaches like Beau Vallon, and most coastal roads.
 It's the most developed island and where you'll have the best experience.

 Useful tip: save offline maps of La Digue and your hotel's location.
 You'll be cycling on paths where your phone sometimes loses signal among the rocks.